bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

+The WebDeck is a Flask application that allows users to control their computer remotely from any device with a browser and a touchscreen.
+Unlike Elgato's StreamDeck, which requires physical equipment, WebDeck uses a Flask application that the user hosts on their computer: https://github.com/Lenochxd/WebDeck

 Sloggo.
 Minimal RFC 5424 syslog collector and viewer based on DuckDB.
 Runs as a single, resource-friendly process: https://github.com/phare/sloggo/

 Docker-Android.
 Android in docker solution with noVNC supported and video recording: https://github.com/budtmo/docker-android